caposcar1998/tec-ride/README.md

 3. Open Ganache App and start a Workspace  in port 7545
 4. Use as username for rider in your metamask configuration : You will get this from your ganache env
 5. Use a username for driver in your metamask configuration: You will get this from your ganache env

+### Connect the user to the blockchain

+1. Open up [Metamask](https://metamask.io/download/) and add the plugin
+2. Configure a local network with the port used in ganache
+3. Select ETH as currency
+4. Take two accounts fron ganache , one for a **Driver** account and the other for a **User** account.
+5. The local application will ask you to login access metamask
+6. Access the plugin with a Ganache user
+7. Select the port used to start Ganacke

 ## Contracts Usage